abraaod/Raytracing/README.md

 ##### [Abraão Vitor Lopes Dantas and Henrique David de Medeiros](#author)

-# Project 6 - Triangles and Triangles Mesh
+# Project 7 - BVH

 This is a project to Computer Graphics I class (DIM0451-UFRN).

 In this project, it was necessary to:

-1. Create the triangle and Triangle Mesh classes; (Abraão)
+1. Create bound box class e box's intersect method; (Abraão)
-2. Implement triangle ray intersection; (Henrique)
+2. Implemented tree and tree's intersect; (Henrique)

 ## Compile